NikKowPHP/zirofit-next/docs/phases/phase-a-fix.md

     -   **State Updates on Tab Click:** Identify the synchronous `setActiveTab` call in the tab click handler within `src/components/clients/ClientDetailView.tsx`.
 - [x] **Analyze Bundle Size:**
     -   [x] Integrate `@next/bundle-analyzer` to generate a visual report of the application's JavaScript bundles.
 Identify any unexpectedly large dependencies in the initial client-side bundle.
+- [x] **Establish Performance Baselines:**
+    -   [x] Before writing code, use Sentry Performance Monitoring or Vercel Analytics to record key metrics: Largest Contentful Paint (LCP) for the dashboard, Interaction to Next Paint (INP) for tab switching, and the average duration of the `/api/dashboard` API route.

 ### Part 2: Core Logic Implementation
 *(The primary "happy path" implementation tasks.)*